tatlicak/basic-accounting-app/README.md

-# basit-muhasebe-app
+# Basic Acconting App
-This repo is to imporving Laravel and PHP Skill.
+This repo is for imporving my Laravel and PHP Skills.
 About Basic Accounting. with coorparate Ahmet Sait AYYILDIZ.